 - Developing and maintaining healthy relationships

 - Multiple individual or group counseling sessions (e.g., Salt Lake City, UT; Seattle, WA)

-- A video john school in which a DVD is presented to arrested johns while they await processing (Cook County, IL)
+- A video john school in which a DVD recording is presented to arrested sex buyers while they await processing (Cook County, IL)

 - Online versions of john schools (Logan Social Services, based in Murfreesboro, TN; Life Wisdom Foundation, based in Las Vegas, NV; American Integrity Courses, based in TX; North American Learning Institute, based in Orlando, FL)

 - A “roadside john school” involved a condensed presentation given to men suspected of soliciting but who were not arrested (Tucson, AZ ; 1998-1999)

 Overview of John School Programs in the U.S.

 To find U.S. sites which have employed this tactic, visit our locations page.

 To help start, improve or sustain a john school, access the resources provided below.
 Some materials are also available in Spanish.

 Overview of John Schools in the U.S.